mypreview/Conj/docs/conj-wordpress-theme-credits.md

 # Credits

-While making Conj theme, we used third-party plugins and resources, and want to thank their creators:
+While making the [Conj - eCommerce WordPress Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview), we used third-party plugins and resources, and want to thank their creators:

 * [_s, or Underscores](https://github.com/Automattic/_s)
 * [Jetpack by WordPress.com](https://github.com/Automattic/jetpack)